 2. Provide Credible Proof That You Can Perform

 Testimonials from credible people—whether they're mentors, peers, employers, or teachers—are one of the best ways to show proof of past performance and character.
-And past performance combined with character (cultural fit) are two huge elements employers look for in potential employees.
+And past performance combined with character (cultural fit) is a huge element employers look for in potential employees.

 The good news is that LinkedIn has made gathering these testimonials easier than ever.
 So, if you don't have any yet, think of a few people that could provide great testimonials for you, and ask for them.
-They'll make a huge difference in your next job application.
+They'll make a huge difference in your job search.

 3. Work To Learn, Not To Earn